Master of Financial Engineering

-- qualified for a university degree with a B+ Grade Point Average in 300-level courses; and
+- a bachelor's degree with a B+ Grade Point Average in 300-level courses; and

 - completed specified 200-level MATH and STAT courses (or equivalent courses); and

-Students who have minimal statistics and finance backgrounds may be required to take FIEC 601 Quantitative Finance and Economics in January–February before enrolling.
+If you have a minimal statistics and finance background, you may be required to take FIEC601 Quantitative Finance and Economics in January–February before enrolling.

 For the full entry requirements, see the Regulations for the Master of Financial Engineering or use the admission requirements checker.